michiganrobotics/mbot/docs/setup/03-firmware.md

 **TODO:** Add links to the firmware.
 {: .notice--danger}

+1. Connect to the robot in VSCode.
+2. Select "Open Folder" then open the Home folder, `/home/mbot`.
+3. Drag and drop all the firmware files onto the File Explorer panel to copy the firmware onto the robot.

 ## 2. Calibrate the MBot

 We will now flash the calibration script onto the Pico to calibrate it before we flash it with the firmware.